 OpenOffice.org uses cubic Bézier curves.
-A curve is defined by means of a start point $P_0$ , an end point $P_3$ , and two control points $P_1$ und $P_2$ (see the figure at left).
+A curve is defined by means of a start point P_0 , an end point P_3 , and two control points P_1 and P_2 (see the figure at left).
 For points on the curve the terms nodes or anchors are often used.

-For the mathematical background of Bézier curves, see http://en.wikipedia.org/wiki/Bezier\curve.
+For the mathematical background of Bézier curves, see http://en.wikipedia.org/wiki/Bezier curve.
 Bézier curves are very useful for experimenting with the shape and form of curves.
 In point mode you can change the curve alignment by dragging the points with the mouse.
-The curve leaves the start point $P_0$ in the direction of the control point $P_1$ and arrives at the end point $P_3$ from the direction of the control point $P_2$ .
+The curve leaves the starting point P_0 in the direction of the control point P_1 and arrives at the end point P_3 from the direction of the control point P_2 .
 These directions are shown in Draw by blue lines.
-The more distant a control is from its start or end point the smaller the curvature at that point.
+The more distant a control is from its starting or end point the smaller the curvature at that point.
 If a control point lies directly on one of these points, it has no influence on the curve.
 Direct drawing of a Bézier curve

-Open the Curve toolbar by clicking on the small black triangle of the $\checkmark$ symbol on the Drawing toolbar.
-Click on the Curve icon $\checkmark$ .
-The mouse cursor changes to $+{\times}$ .
+Open the Curve toolbar by clicking on the small

+black triangle of the symbol on the

+Drawing toolbar.
+Click on the Curve icon

+The mouse cursor changes to $^{+{{X}}}$